SunsetRay/mySite/content/post/my-paper-adaptive-prior-dependent-correction-enhanced-reinforcement-learning-for-natural-language-generation-has-been-accepted-by-aaai/index.md

   focal_point: Smart
   preview_only: false
 ---
-The reviewer scores are 8,7,7,6.
+The reviewer scores are 8, 7, 7, 6.
+I feel honored that I will be the presenting author at the conference!